satorici/satori-docs/satori_help/docs/repo.md

 ## Run

-### Playbook on a Repository
+### Running a Playbook on a Repository

-Run the `.satori.yml` playbook on the latest commit of the repository:
+To run the `.satori.yml` playbook on the latest commit of your repository, use:

 ```sh
 satori repo githubUsername/repository run